 Call me pedantic if you like (or the precisionist you profile me as), but when I’m told you can’t accept my order I get a bit antsy and want a valid reason.
 The terse refusal without advise or help or anything other than a frankly rude hand in the face saying “No!” can rub folk up the wrong way – like me, for instance.

 I’m a firm believer – when it comes to experience opinion – in the thought that “the customer is always right, even when they are wrong”, because what they think and feel IS what they think and feel.
-I read a quote once, I think by Neil Gaimon, that echoed this feeling.
+I read a quote once, I think by Neil Gaiman, that echoed this feeling.
 It said that if a reader tells you your book is rubbish, he’s (probably) wrong, but if he he tells you he thought it was rubbish, he is right.
 It’s an importance distinction.

 Maybe I’m the only person seeing this conflict, but I doubt it as there exists that desultory message.

 For every 100 people that see this rejection at the point of sale I would imagine 99 will shrug and walk away.
 If you don’t want closure I’ll go elsewhere with my money.
 As you (Bev) would point out, not only are you losing 99*£19, you are also potentially losing 99 people that might want fries with that, maybe a molten hot apple pie so to speak.
-99 people that may otherwise have come back with their mates to try it, one of whom is the HR director of Weneedsomethinglikethis PLC… All of a sudden it’s not £1,881 you lost, it’s 99*£1,881, a million…
+99 people that may otherwise have come back with their mates to try it, one of whom is the HR director of Weneedsomethinglikethis PLC… All of a sudden it’s not £1,881 you lost, it’s 99*£1,881, so a million.

 Anyway, a reply would be appreciated on how to complete the transition and I’ll leave it to your web team to consider the design flaws.